Bored-Gamers-RIT-Senior-Dev-Project/Database/README.md

     8. Tournament Participants (random assignment to teams and tournaments)
     9. Tournament Facilitators (users assigned to help facilitate tournaments)
 3. Deactivate the environment: `deactivate`

+## Granting Admin Access

+1. Create the user in the system.
+    1. Users must register an account via the website so that their credentials are registered with the Firebase User System.
+2. Run the script `python3 grant_admin.py` followed by a list of email addresses to grant admin access to.
+    1. ex: `python3 grant_admin.py user@aardvark.com user2@aardvark.com`
+3. When prompted, enter your database password.
+4. The program will report each account they are granting admin access to.
+    1. If successful, the program will report "Success!" for that user.
+    2. If that email is not found in the database, or the user is already an administrator, the program will report "Failed."
+    3. If an error occurred, the program will report "Error." and print the error message.